-L.K.
-Historic Preservation
+K Historic Preservation

-- 1. General Standards - a.
+1. General Standards

+- a.
 It is the responsibility of each applicant for the SMD Zoning Option to verify the current Contributing or eligibility status of the property in question with the CHPO.
 The CHPO will review any structure meeting the 50-year age threshold to determine its status as an eligible, individually listed or Contributing Property. - b.
-Additions to or alterations of an eligible, individually listed or Contributing Property within the Bungalow and Mid-Century Subdistricts-must meet the U.S. Secretary of the Interior's Standards. - 2.
-Relocation
+Additions to or alterations of an eligible, individually listed or Contributing Property must meet the U.S. Secretary of the Interior's Standards.

+2. Relocation